 Walkabout Outfitter: The Story

 That’s the foundation for Walkabout Outfitter, but that’s not how it all got started.
 No, it all started over a cup of coffee!
 I moved to Lexington, VA in 2003 and needed a new coffee maker.
 You see, I’m a coffee snob, and I like only good coffee so naturally I went to my local kitchen shop, Ladles and Linens, to see what they had.
 This little fireball of a girl, Tina, with shocking red hair sold me a high end coffee maker before I could say “French Press.”
 That was the real start of Walkabout Outfitter!
 I was working for FEMA at the time, and I had to travel a lot but wanted to spend more time with Tina, so I began looking around for a position in Lexington, and thought I could open an outfitter.
 I wanted to bring my AT experience to Lexington, and I had a vision of creating a store that you wanted to visit just because you liked going in there and looking around and hang out.
-We opened our first store in 2005, and after 10 years and 5 stores, it remains very important to me for customers have that same experience for our customers.
+We opened our first store in 2005, and after 12 years and 6 stores, it remains very important to me for customers have that same experience for our customers.
 We have also had the pleasure of working with many great staff that are the face of Walkabout Outfitter.
 Without them nothing would be possible and I thank them dearly.
-A lot has changed for me personally over these last ten years.
+A lot has changed for me personally over the years.
 First off, Tina called me not long after we got Walkabout open and suggested we get married.
 I said sure, and less than a week later we had a beautiful outdoor wedding!
-Now we have two boys, Alex 7 and Finn 5.
-In addition to Walkabout, we also own Ladles and Linens in three locations.
+Now we have two boys, Alex and Finn.
 We have experienced many things together; marriage, childbirth, business success, business failures, cancer, cancer treatment, recovery, survival, life again.
-We are thankful every day to our great loyal customers and our fabulous staff that has made the Walkabout family strong for 10 years.
+We are thankful every day to our great loyal customers and our fabulous staff that has made the Walkabout family strong for 12 years.
 Thank you!
 Kirk

 A Timeline History of Walkabout Outfitter